prosirer/numbertree/Languages/Indian Languages/Tamil/README.md

 ### <span id="anchor-44"></span>Tamil

 If the birth certificate uses the Tamil calendar, then the Morphic Field must be calculated using this calendar.
-Please see Appendix 2 – Tamil Calendar for more information.
+Please see the Calendar.md file in this folder for more information.
 Otherwise, the birthdate in the Gregorian calendar is to be assumed.

 Tamil uses its letters in both singular and compound forms.
 For the